ANDR01D writes PC game reviews and shares his views on the video game industry.

 Remember Max Payne and the ability to witness the bullet whizz through the air when firing a sniper rifle?
 This game did it first with the code, ‘RIDE’.
-It allows you to watch a missile travel, called ‘Missile Cam’.
+It allows you to watch a missile trip, called ‘Missile Cam’.

-The only game where God Mode is literally a power up called the ‘Hand of God’.
+The only game where God Mode is literally a power-up called the ‘Hand of God’.
 There is also a cheat for permanent invulnerability but this is different.

 The spinning symbols that you have to collect in order to get extra lives are Egyptian Ankh (☥) symbols for ‘life’.

 - In the GL folder that you’re supposed to create for WinRottGL, there’s a texture in there called bfg.png and another file called bfg.tmd.
 It looks like the BFG from Quake 2!

 - Also in the GL folder are the new models for the bulletproof and asbestos armour that you can pick up in-game.
 They’ve been remodeled, and both of them look as though they came from Quake 2.